bros-bioinfo/bros-bioinfo.github.io/COURS/IMAGE_NUM/processing-seb.md

 ##### 1 Gaussian noise

 Gaussian noise is statistical noise having a **probability density function (PDF)** equal to that of the normal distribution, which is also known as the **Gaussian distribution**.
-In other words, the values that the noise can take on are Gaussian-distributed.
+In other words, the values that the noise can take on are Gaussian-distributed (in histogram).
 Principal sources of Gaussian noise in digital images arise **during acquisition** e.g. sensor noise caused by poor illumination and/or high temperature, and/or transmission

 In digital image processing Gaussian noise can be reduced using a **spatial filter**, though when smoothing an image, an undesirable outcome may result in the blurring of fine-scaled image edges and details because they also correspond to blocked high frequencies. **Conventional spatial filtering techniques** for noise removal include: mean (convolution) filtering, median filtering and Gaussian smoothing.